Official Sightseeing

 Glenfinnan Viaduct

-The famous Glenfinnan Viaduct, affectionately known by fans as the Harry Potter Bridge, is arguably the most iconic piece of railway architecture in cinema history.
-It’s the majestic structure that appears as the Hogwarts Express curves across a highland valley on its way to school, smoke billowing dramatically into the crisp Scottish air.
+The famous Glenfinnan Viaduct is arguably the most iconic piece of railway architecture in cinema history.
+Who could forget the scene in Chamber of Secrets when Harry and Ron fly over the viaduct in their car as the Hogwarts Express steams below them, smoke billowing dramatically into the crisp Scottish air.

 Can You Ride the Hogwarts Express?